js-ferguson/myBlog/README.md

 There is some JavaScript used in places, but in all honesty, I did not have a huge need for elaborate JS in this project.
 The JavaScript used is mainly jQuery fucntions provided by MaterializeCSS for modals, collapsibles and the sidenav.
 Other than that, there is a bit of JS used to get the current URL to handle highlighting nav links to show which page the user is currently on.

-I have also used classes from both MaterializeCSS and bootstrap.
+I have also used classes from both MaterializeCSS and Bootstrap.
 I used MaterializeCSS for nav styling and material style floating action buttons (FABs).
 While I used boostrap for responsive design and for styling Flasks flash notifications.

 I also used SASS rather than vanilla CSS3.
 I used SASS in my last project and loved it.